Jaron C. Hansen

 The water in the complex serves as an efficient energy dump which favors the formation of the association product, nitric acid.
 Increased production of nitric acid was shown by Butkovskaya et al. to have important ramifications for atmospheric chemistry models as well as for measurement techniques commonly used to measure HO2 radical in the atmosphere.

-Our group has proposed the idea that other RO2 radicals in the presence of water may form similar complexes.
+The Hansen Lab Group has proposed the idea that other RO2 radicals in the presence of water may form similar complexes.
 In a recent high level ab initio study, Clark et al. reported on the optimized geometries, binding energies, and equilibrium constants for a series of organic peroxy radical-water complexes.
-Our work showed that for species with strong binding energies (~ 5-7 kcal mol-1) a significant fraction (10-25 %) of the RO2 radicals can exist as a RO2-H2O complex in the atmosphere.
+Hansen Lab work showed that for species with strong binding energies (~ 5-7 kcal mol-1) a significant fraction (10-25 %) of the RO2 radicals can exist as a RO2-H2O complex in the atmosphere.
 It was shown that the binding energy of the complexes is largest when the R-group in the peroxy radical includes a carbonyl (C=O) or alcohol (-OH) moiety.

-Our group has investigated the water vapor dependence on a variety of radical-radical reactions using the experimental technique of laser flash photolysis/UV time-resolved absorption spectroscopy/NIR diode laser spectroscopy and laser induced fluorescence.
-A diagram of our instrument is given in Figure 1.
+Hansen researchers have investigated the water vapor dependence on a variety of radical-radical reactions using the experimental technique of laser flash photolysis/UV time-resolved absorption spectroscopy/NIR diode laser spectroscopy and laser induced fluorescence.

 A high-powered laser fires a pulse of 351 nm light through a 2 meter long Pyrex reaction cell and is used to initiate the formation of the peroxy radical of interest.
 UV light from a D2 lamp is directed through the cell and is used to measure the concentration of both the reactants and products as a function of time using either a PMT or intensified and gated CCD as the detector.
 Simultaneously, light from a tunable diode laser operating in the NIR is directed into the reaction cell and is used to measure the concentration of HO2 or H2O.
-A laser induced fluorescence detection system is currently being tested that ultimately will be integrated into our kinetics apparatus (Figure 2) and will measure the concentration of NO2 in the reaction cell.
+A laser induced fluorescence detection system is currently being tested that ultimately will be integrated into a kinetics apparatus (Figure 2) and will measure the concentration of NO2 in the reaction cell.
 This detection system will be used to measure the water vapor dependence on the product branching ratio for RO2 + NO reactions to form either RO + NO2 or RONO2.
-A schematic of this system is given Figure 3.

 Air Sampling Campaigns and Human Exposure Chamber/Environmental Chamber